MileHacker Logo

 • No metro or tram network operates in Guyuan.

-• Motorcycle/scooter rentals require of Chinese origin driving license and are less common for tourists.
+• Motorcycle/scooter rentals require of Chinese origin driving license and are not as common for tourists.

 • Self-driving is not recommended for foreign visitors due to license requirements.

-• Uneven sidewalks and full of people stops might be problematic for mobility-impaired travelers.
+• Uneven sidewalks and crowded stops could be problematic for mobility-impaired travelers.

-• Traffic conditions in Guyuan can be unpredictable, especially for cyclists.
+• Traffic conditions in Guyuan can be unpredictable, especially for people on bikes.

-• Limited English signage and information are usual on public transit.
+• Limited English signage and information are frequent on public transit.

 Navigating Guyuan: Takeaways